 What Is Erg Mode?

-For more specifics on assessing your FTP on an electronic trainer, see our related article, Testing on an Erg Trainer.
+For more specifics on assessing your FTP on a smart trainer, see our related article, Testing on an Erg Trainer.

 While an exceptionally effective way to train, there's a bit of a learning curve to Erg riding so here's an explanation of what Erg mode is all about along with a number of tips & suggestions to help you get the most out of your part-time ergometer.

 Erg Mode Basics

 Erg mode sets your Target Power regardless of your cadence or your gearing selection.
 You can turn a huge gear at 60rpm with a Target Power of 80% FTP and you'll face the same resistance as you would using a tiny gear at 100rpm even though your speed will be vastly different.

 Let's say you have a 200w FTP and you're riding an 80% interval with a 100rpm cadence.
 Any TrainerRoad-supported smart trainer with Erg mode, e.g. KICKR or CompuTrainer, will set the resistance to 160w as you spin steadily.

 Say your gear selection yields 20mph but you then change your spin to 100rpm but remain in that same gear.
 Your smart trainer will readjust in order to return the resistance to 160 watts after a couple seconds - some trainers adjust more quickly than others.

 Even though your speed is now 24mph, you're still only working at 160 watts.
 Even if you change your spin to 70rpm, the same thing happens - a quick readjustment to keep you at 160w even though you're now pedaling at 14mph.
 All of this happens in that one gear you've been in the entire time.